danionescu0/home-automation/README.md

 # Home automation project #

-This project will give you more controll over your house and you'll going to have fun building it.
+This project will give you more control over your house and you'll going to have fun building it :)
-It's strong points are easy integration of very custom hardware which you can build yourself and keep the price down and Integration with ready made devices like ZWave and WeMo.
+It's strong points are easy integration of very custom hardware which you can build yourself and keep the price down and integration with ready made devices like ZWave and WeMo.

-Also a strong programming IFTTT interface that can trigger actuators and emit alerts. (see below)
+Also a strong visual rule IFTTT (if this than that) interface that can trigger actuators and emit alerts. (see below)

 It's a DIY project for makers and hacker and it's based on a raspberry pi (or another linux compatible board), arduino boards IOT devices and other electronics.

+If you find this project useful in any way i will appreciate it if you give it a star.
+Thanks.

+For those who want to donate something to my effort of developing free software, you can do so using this [ripple](https://ripple.com/) address: rNVMinyJysATxyMiFK1Tfnv5mCEk1RAvbTAdvanced or using this [bitcoin](https://bitcoin.org/en/) address: 1B58XeAJQC3kxBW7DM4TwkoTggvbqTitKt

 **Summary**